 While students are allowed to bring cell phones to school, these should be turned off and kept in lockers during the school day.
 A student with a cell phone that is not in his/her locker during the day will have the phone taken away.
-It will be returned to the student's parents.
+It will be returned to the student's parent in the school office.
 A student using a cell phone during the day without permission for either a call or text message will have the phone taken away and sent to the office.
 The phone will be returned to the parent.